 What Diana called Prince William

-In a 2007 interview with Matt Lauer for NBC, the Prince explained how it came about.
+In a 2007 interview with Matt Lauer for NBC, the Prince explained how the nickname "wombat" came about.
 "It began when I was two.
 I've been rightfully told because I can't remember back that far," Prince William said.

 "But when we went to Australia with our parents, and the wombat, you know, that's the local animal.
 So I just basically got called that.
 Not because I look like a wombat, or maybe I do."